The King of Hybern · Cauldron-Bearer · The Ancient Enemy

 The oldest war in Prythian wears a bone crown.

-A king who waited five centuries for the Wall to thin — and brought the Cauldron back to break the world he was bored of.
+Five centuries waiting for the Wall to thin, then he brought the Cauldron back to break a world he was bored of.
+No notes.
+We hate him.

 The Ledger